 An infrared thermography scan normally adds anywhere between 20 and 50 minutes to a home inspection depending upon the home's size and what is found.
-Cluttered homes are more difficult to inspect and perform infrared thermography since many of the walls and floors may not be fully visible.
-As mentioned above, if potential leaks are found with the IR camera, the inspector could confirm the leak using a moisture meter if the area of concern is safely and physically accessible.
+Cluttered homes are more difficult to inspect since many of the walls and floors may not be fully visible.
+As mentioned above, if potential leaks are found with the IR camera, the inspector should confirm the leak using a moisture meter if the area of concern is safely and physically accessible.

-The author of this article, Matthew Steger, is an ITC Level 1 Certified Thermographer.
+The author of this article, Matthew Steger, is an ITC Level 1 Certified Infrared Thermographer.